-Channel Patch Operations:

-Channel Patch items are operated as follows:

-- Input Selector: Place the cursor on or near the Input Selector icon.
+Channel Patch Operations: Channel Patch items are operated as follows: Input Selector: Place the cursor on or near the Input Selector icon.
 Each trackball click will cycle the selector through the inputs.
-A Touch event will be produced for each click. - Processor Block Order: Click and hold the processor block to be moved, drag it to the new location, and release the trackball button (click and drag).
-A Touch event will be produced when the trackball is released. - Dynamic Sidechain Link Setup: Clicking Sidechain Link Setup will open the Sidechain Link window where channels may be added to the available Sidechain Links.
-A Touch event will be produced when the ADD button is clicked. - Dynamic Sidechain Link Enable: Clicking the Check Box will toggle the switch state.
-A Touch event will be produced when the box is checked or unchecked. - Dynamic Key Input Routing: The route with the solid line is the current state.
-Clicking the dashed line will select that route and a Touch event will be produced. - Direct Output Tap Location: The route with the solid line is the current state.
-Clicking the dashed line will select that route and a Touch event will be produced. - Meter Feed Tap Location: Clicking the alternate location (shown grayed-out) will select that location and a Touch event will be produced.

-Channel Patch Switches:

-Two Channel Patch items operate as toggle Switches:

-- Dynamic Sidechain Link Setup - Dynamic Sidechain Link Enable

-From the Channel Patch, these switches follow the rules of Press and Release switch operations.
+A Touch event will be produced for each click.
+Processor Block Order: Click and hold the processor block to be moved, drag it to the new location, and release the trackball button (click and drag).
+A Touch event will be produced when the trackball is released.
+Dynamic Sidechain Link Setup: Clicking Sidechain Link Setup will open the Sidechain Link window where channels may be added to the available Sidechain Links.
+A Touch event will be produced when the ADD button is clicked.
+Dynamic Sidechain Link Enable: Clicking the Check Box will toggle the switch state.
+A Touch event will be produced when the box is checked or unchecked.
+Dynamic Key Input Routing: The route with the solid line is the current state.
+Clicking the dashed line will select that route and a Touch event will be produced.
+Meter Feed Tap Location: Clicking the alternate location (shown grayed-out) will select that location and a Touch event will be produced.
+Channel Patch Switches: Two Channel Patch items operate as toggle Switches:Dynamic Sidechain Link SetupDynamic Sidechain Link Enable From the Channel Patch, these switches follow the rules of Press and Re- lease switch operations.
 However, if these functions are accessed via the channel strip keys, they may use either Press and Release or Press and Hold operations.
 Press and Hold functions are not available via the GC.
 As with any control, changes to Channel Patch items may Auditioned.

-Record a Channel Patch Change:

-To automate an item in the Channel Patch, use the following procedure:

-- 1. Select the desired global Control Mode.
-Write will overwrite previous changes, both location and connection type. - 2.
-Select TOUCH RECORD. - 3.
-Select the desired "Write To:" and "Extend Back To:" functions. - 4.
-Open the Channel Patch if it is not already open. - 5.
-Perform the desired operation within the Channel Patch. - 6.
+Record a Channel Patch Change: To automate an item in the Channel Patch, use the following procedure: Select the desired global Control Mode.
+Write will overwrite previous changes, both location and connection type.
+Select TOUCH RECORD.
+Select the desired "Write To:" and "Extend Back To:" functions.
+Open the Channel Patch if it is not already open.
+Perform the desired operation within the Channel Patch.
 At the time the desired operation is performed, AutoTouch+ will punch-in.
-The new item state will persist until the "Write To:" conditions are met or a Global Punch-out occurs. - 7.
-When timecode is stopped, a new Mix Pass will be generated.
+The new item state will persist until the "Write To:" conditions are met or a Global Punch-out occurs.

+7. When timecode is stopped, a new Mix Pass will be generated.